Clear Roads, Clear Vision: Advancements in Multi-Weather Restoration for Smart Transportation: Related Work: All-in-One Image Restoration

 \subsection{State Space Models and Diffusion-Based Approaches}

-Models like DPMambaIR~\cite{liu2025dpmambair} combine a degradation-aware prompt state space model with a high-frequency enhancement block for fine-grained restoration of snow, haze, and noise.
-Diffusion-based methods~\cite{article, ozdenizci2023restoring} use latent semantic mapping and conditional transformers to model weather-related distributions, but face challenges in generalizing to extreme or unseen conditions, with high computational costs and long inference times.
-AutoDIR~\cite{jiang2024autodir} addresses these limitations using latent diffusion to adaptively restore diverse degradations, showing strong generalization for real-world scenarios.
+DPMambaIR~\cite{liu2025dpmambair} combines degradation-aware prompting with high-frequency enhancement for fine-grained restoration of snow, haze, and noise.
+Diffusion-based methods~\cite{article, ozdenizci2023restoring} model weather distributions via latent mapping and conditional transformers, but are computationally heavy and struggle with extreme or unseen conditions.
+AutoDIR~\cite{jiang2024autodir} uses latent diffusion for adaptive restoration, offering stronger real-world generalization.